ryim/Newcastle-University-Off-Campus-Access/README.md

    ```
    ssh username@rocket.hpc.ncl.ac.uk
    ```

+### Helpful note for UNIX/Linux users
+SSH connections from UNIX/Linux systems, using default options, tend to die if left inactive for some time.
+Using the command `ssh -o ServerAliveInterval=300` to connect to `username@server` tells the SSH process to ping the server every 5 minutes, to tell the server that the connection should be kept alive.
+Adding an alias to your shell environment setup script (e.g.: `~/.bashrc` or `~/.cshrc`) means that you won't have to type it out every time.
+For example: add `alias ssh="ssh -o ServerAliveInterval=300"` to the `~/.profile` file on AIDAN, and to `~/.bashrc` on your machine.

 ## Transferring files between your home Linux machine and Rocket
 Rocket does not accept SSH connections from elsewhere on the internet.